Sager Strong Award

-The Sager Strong Award is an annual award given by the National Basketball Association.
-It is presented to "an individual who has been a trailblazer while exemplifying courage, faith, compassion, and grace."
-The award was created in 2017 to honor the longtime NBA sideline reporter Craig Sager (1951–2016), and the recipient receives a replica of the colorful sports coat that Sager wore when accepting the 2016 Jimmy V Award.
+The Sager Strong Award was an annual award given by the National Basketball Association between 2017 and 2019.
+It was presented to "an individual who has been a trailblazer while exemplifying courage, faith, compassion, and grace."
+The award was created to honor the longtime NBA sideline reporter Craig Sager (1951–2016), and the recipient received a replica of the colorful sports coat that Sager wore when accepting the 2016 Jimmy V Award.